 Approximately 94 percent of a typical I&M residential customer’s bill pays the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 6 percent currently being recovered through rate adjustment “trackers,” as described below.*

 I&M was granted permission to increase its annual operating revenues by approximately $85 million in a February 13, 2013 IURC order.
 In a March 14, 2013 order on reconsideration, the IURC raised the increase to $92 million.

 The utility requested an additional $170.1 million in its proposed order, while the OUCC recommended limiting the proposed increase to $30.7 million.

 The OUCC has appealed the Commission's order to the Indiana Court of Appeals.

 I&M’s previous base rates – which cover operating, maintenance and capital costs – were approved in March 2009.

-I&M is requesting approval to install new pollution control equipment (for sulfur dioxide and nitrogen oxide) at its Rockport Generating Facility in southwestern Indiana as required by a federal consent decree.
-The utility also seeks approval to incrementally recover the project’s costs through rates, starting at least 6 months after construction begins.
+I&M has received IURC approval to install new pollution control equipment (for sulfur dioxide and nitrogen oxide) at its Rockport Generating Facility in southwestern Indiana as required by a federal consent decree.
+The utility will also be allowed to incrementally recover the project’s costs through rates, starting at least 6 months after construction begins.